About This Site

 My name is Marianne Sunderland.
 I created this site, Homeschooling With Dyslexia, to share from my many years of experience teaching my own outside the box learners.

-A diagnosis of dyslexia at age 7 1/2 was also a diagnosis for my husband.
+A diagnosis of dyslexia at age 7 1/2 was also a diagnosis for his father.
 Little did I know that dyslexia was genetic.
-Eight kids later, seven of our kids are dyslexic with a few of her cousins – dysgraphia, dyscalculia, and ADHD.
+Eight kids later, seven of our kids were diagnosed as dyslexic with a few of her cousins – dysgraphia, dyscalculia, and ADHD.

 Thus began my quest for understanding my bright but struggling learners.